 Do not punish by sticking your dog in their crate or kennel.
 That should always be a calm place to relax and never be associated with bad memories.

-There are so many resources out there for pet owners these days.
+There are so many resources out there for pet parents these days.
 If you are feeling frustrated, please reach out for help and advice.
 It’s never okay to strike an animal, and harsh words in mean tones are not going to accomplish your goal.

 Do you think people overuse punishment when training their dogs?
 What training methods do you recommend instead of punishment?
 Let us know in the comments below!